 Several disadvantages are routinely recited including a loss in social cohesion (Butler, 2008; Dunphy and Spellman, 2009), as individuals are typically unable to interact with peers and staff in an informal and flexible manner (Hurst, 1998).
-Within a virtual context the experience of travel, outdoors and nature is lost (Bellan and Scheurman, 1998) and sensations such as sound and smell are absent (Hurst, 1998).
-Embodiment is key within fieldwork (Clark, 2011; Hutchins and Renner, 2012;

-Mogk and Goodwin, 2012), which may be difficult to achieve within a VFT as an individual may not relate the scale of the landscape to their own body (Hurst, 1998).
-However, embodiment can be improved with 360 photo spheres and immersive headsets (Klippel et al., 2019).
-Certain aspects of traditional field training are difficult to replicate (Hurst, 1998; Arrowsmith et al., 2005) such as use of a compass clinometer.
+Within a virtual context, the experience of travel, outdoors and nature is lost (Bellan and Scheurman, 1998), and sensations such as sound and smell are absent (Hurst, 1998).
+Embodiment is key within fieldwork (Clark and Jones, 2011; Mogk and Goodwin, 2012), which may be difficult to achieve with a VFT as an individual may not relate the scale of the landscape to their own body (Hurst, 1998).
+However, embodiment can be improved with 360° photo spheres and immersive headsets (Klippel et al., 2019).
+Certain aspects of traditional field training are difficult to replicate (Hurst, 1998; Arrowsmith et al., 2005) such as the use of a compass clinometer.
 As VFTs are typically computer based, IT issues can be a concern to many who may not have equal access to computers and the internet (Cliffe, 2017).
 Furthermore, the increased cognitive load associated with learning new software during a VFT has the potential to detract from the desired learning outcomes (Petersen et al., 2020).

-Ultimately, there are numerous reservations about the ability of VFTs to replicate the cognitive, affective, and psychomotor skills acquired during traditional fieldwork (Bloom, 1965; Krathwohl et al., 1973; Mogk and Goodwin, 2012 Arrowsmith et al., 2005).
+Ultimately, there are numerous reservations about the ability of VFTs to replicate the cognitive, affective and psychomotor skills acquired during traditional fieldwork

+(Bloom, 1965; Mogk and Goodwin, 2012; Arrowsmith et al., 2005).

-3 Learning Objectives and Planning
+3 Learning objectives and planning

-3.1 Initial Learning objectives
+3.1 Initial learning objectives

-Prior to travel restrictions in response to the COVID-19 pandemic, the two fieldtrips in this study were run to provide field experience covering a wide range of geological aspects required for a broad training in Petroleum Geoscience.
-The trips were designed to complement each other and "bookend" the one-year MSc programme.
-In a typical year, the Pyrenees trip ran near the start of the academic year (October) and Utah came at the end of the taught component of the MSc course in April.
-The Pyrenees trip deals with compressional tectonics, foreland basins, carbonate sedimentology, and deep-water clastic depositional systems.
-The Utah trip covers extensional tectonics, rift basins, salt tectonics, fluvial, aeolian and shallow marine depositional systems and igneous rocks in a petroleum context.
+Prior to travel restrictions in response to the COVID-19 pandemic, the two field trips in this study were run to provide field experience covering a wide range of geological aspects required for a broad training in petroleum geoscience.
+The trips were designed to complement each other and "bookend" the 1-year MSc programme.
+In a typical year, the Pyrenees trip ran near the start of the academic year (October), and the Utah trip came at the end of the taught component of the MSc course in April.
+The Pyrenees trip deals with compressional tectonics, foreland basins, carbonate sedimentology and deep-water clastic depositional systems.
+The Utah trip covers extensional tectonics; rift basins; salt tectonics; fluvial, aeolian, and shallow marine depositional systems; and igneous rocks in a petroleum context.
 Both courses use a series of exercises that draw on the observations in the field to simulate petroleum exploration and production scenarios.
-Students typically work in groups (4-6 individuals) and present results back to the course tutors and the rest of the class.
-The importance of teamwork was emphasised to the students and this was continued in the VFT, as recommended by Arrowsmith et al., (2005) and Dolphin et al., (2019).
+Students typically work in groups (four to six individuals) and present results back to the course tutors and the rest of the class.
+The importance of teamwork was emphasized to the students, and this was continued in the VFT, as recommended by Arrowsmith et al. (2005) and Dolphin et al. (2019).
 The goals of the VFTs were to recreate the format of the traditional trips and to achieve the same learning outcomes.

-3.2 Student learning outcomes and assessment deliverables- Pyrenees Fieldtrip and VFT
+3.2 Student learning outcomes and assessment deliverables - Pyrenees field trip and VFT

 The first trip in the academic year was based on data from the Spanish Pyrenees.
 The VFT was a direct, real-time replacement for the traditional trip, with the same student learning outcomes.
-On completion of the fieldtrip/VFT students should be able to understand:
+On completion of the field trip or VFT students should be able to understand the following: